Last updated: June 12, 2026

 What is a final dispositor?

 A final dispositor is the single planet that sits in its own sign and disposits every other planet in your chart, directly or by chain.
 Walk any planet up its rulership ladder and you arrive at the same anchor.
 Most charts do not have one.
-When a chart does, that planet acts as its organizing principle.
+When a chart does, that planet can be read as a major organizing principle.

 How the dispositor chain works